pinardy/big-data-kafka-spark/README.md

 ## Getting Started

 ### Docker
 Ensure that docker is already installed.
+Ensure you have at least 12 GB of memory and CPU limit of 8 configured on your Docker to prevent any services from crashing.

 You will need to build the following images in their respective folders: